lpego/PICT/README.md

 picam2.set_controls({"AfMode": controls.AfModeEnum.Manual, "LensPosition": 0.0})
 ```

+Testing with stripped down version of main recording script (`videos_v6.2.py`), and seems to work.
+The issue seemed to be that we need to *start* the camera before configuring it.

 # TODOs
 Test for power and storage efficiency
  - Need to test different quality presets and their impact on power consumption.